-2.1 General information
+2.2 General information

-- Operating and user instructions for built-in equipment (refrigerator, heating, cooker, etc.) as well as for the basic vehicle must be observed at all times - If accessories or optional equipment is to be installed, this may change the measurements, weight and road performance of the engine home.
-Some accessories must be registred and entered in the vehicle's papers. - Use only tyres and rims that have been approved for your engine home.
-Information on tyre and rim sizes can be found in the vehicle's registration document or in Chapter 14.4.
+- The mobile home may only be driven on public roads by someone with a valid driving licence category for such vehicles. - Operating and user instructions for built-in equipment (refrigerator, heating, cooker, etc.) as well as for the basic vehicle must be observed at all times. - If accessories or optional equipment is to be installed, this may change the measurements, weight and road performance of the engine home.
+Some accessories that are fitted after purchase of the vehicle must be entered in the registration document. - Use only tyres and rims that have been approved for your engine home.
+Information on tyre and rim sizes can be found in the user manual or in Chapter 14.4.